vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 ![In the Custom deployment blade, Build your own template in the editor is selected.](images/Lab-guide/image38.png "Custom deployment blade")

-7. Click **Load File.**
+7. Select **Load File**

     ![The Load file button is selected in teh Edit template blade.](images/Lab-guide/image39.png "Edit template blade")

-8. In the Choose File to Upload dialog, navigate to the **C:\\HOL** folder, and locate the **OMSHacakthon-azuredeploy.json** file.
+8. In the Choose File to Upload dialog, navigate to the **C:\\HOL** folder, and locate the **OMSHacakthon-azuredeploy.json** file

     ![Screenshot of the Choose File to Upload dialog box with the previously mentioned path expanded.](images/Lab-guide/image40.png "Choose File to Upload dialog box")

 9. The JSON file will now be in the text window and the Parameters, Variables, and Resources should load in the Window.
-Click **Save**.
+Select **Save**.

     ![Screenshot of the Edit template blade with JSON code.](images/Lab-guide/image41.png "Edit template blade")

 10. Once saved, the window will change to a screen which is asking for inputs.
-Use the following information to complete.
+Use the following information to complete:

 NOTE: In your student files C:\\HOL\\parameters.txt there is a parameters file that you can use to quickly copy and paste into the portal.